-Application objects will be serialized and de-serialized as part of load balancing and failover.
+Application objects will be serialized and de-serialized as part of load balancing and fail over.
 As much as possible, attributes of the application object should be transient.
-For example, the instance variable that holds the ApplicationSpecification is transient; if needed (after deserialization), the application can locate the specification in the ServletContext or re-parse it from the specification file.
+For example, the instance variable that holds the ApplicationSpecification is transient; if needed (after deserialization), the application can locate the specification from its servlet (the servlet reads the application specification once, when it is first initialized).